alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 This was the seed, the initial spark that started the posterior creative process.
 Like a butterfly effect in motion, this simple idea underwent a series of transformations and mutations, eventually evolving into the final piece that captured both the irony and the deeper truth about our relationship with art today.

 The brilliance of this approach shows exactly why machines struggle with creativity.
 While current AI can analyze patterns and mix pixels or words in statistically likely ways, it can't truly venture into out-of-distribution spaces without failing.
-My uncle's creative leap wasn't just about combining different time periods - it came from asking an unlikely question about his environment and current knowledge, then trying to answer.
+My uncle's creative leap wasn't just about combining different time periods, it came from asking an unlikely question about his environment and current knowledge, then trying to answer.

 AI models excel at generating good responses, but they lack the ability to ask good questions that serve as stepping stones to greater insights.
 Divergent thinking doesn’t arise from gradient descent, which is designed to follow the steepest path to minimize a loss function.
 Instead, it is driven by curiosity, intentionally exploring unknown areas looking for something interesting.
 Where AI models see noise, human curiosity might find opportunity, a chance to discover novel and unexplored solutions rather than just optimize within known boundaries.